superleo-cn/cane_web/README.md

-# Crane API for both Hardwere and APP.
+# Cane API for both Hardwere and APP.

 See more from https://github.com/superleo-cn/crane_web/wiki